serengil/crypto/README.md

 BTW, Bitcoin uses ECDSA to sign and verify bitcoin transactions.
 This code uses bitcoin protocol's configurations directly.

+## Java

-com.crypto.action.EccOverFiniteField.java is the current file and it works on finite fields.
+com.crypto.action.EccOverFiniteField.java is the up-to-date file and it works on finite fields.
 In other words, key exchanging and other stuff will be handled on integers.
-Run this file please. com.crypto.action.EccOverRealNumbers.java is a legacy file, and it handles key exchange on real numbers.
+Run this file please.

+com.crypto.action.EccOverRealNumbers.java is a legacy file, and it handles key exchange on real numbers.
 You should run it only if you wonder how ECC formulas work theoretically.

+## Python

-Alternatively, you should run the file python/EccApp.py folder if you feel more comfortable at python (3.X)
+You should run the file python/EccApp.py folder if you feel more comfortable at python (3.X)

 Additionally, bitcoin based codes are pulled in same directories.

-# Public Key Cryptography
+# Public Key Cryptography From Scratch

 This repository also includes common public key techniques such as Diffie Hellman, RSA, El Gamal and DSA.
 They are all stored in python folder.